software-architecture-guild/software-architecture-guild.github.io/content/docs/competencies/modeling/architecture_frameworks/c4_model.md

 <br>
 Source: https://c4model.com/

+---

+### Container Diagram

-**Container Diagram:** Breaks down the system into its major containers, illustrating relationships between them.
+Breaks down the system into its major containers, illustrating relationships between them.
 This level of detail allows stakeholders to see how different parts of the system interact.